-A core product is one that introduces a modification to an existing product.
-It is sold to existing customers and leverages existing product technologies.
-Adjacent products are conceptually and functionally the same as existing products, but they serve a market that is new to the company; or they may consist of a substantial modification to a product, expanding the market the company has already entered.
+A core product modifies an existing product.
+It is sold to existing customers and leverages living product technologies.
+Adjacent products are conceptually and functionally the same as current products.
+Still, they serve a new market or may consist of a substantial modification to a product, expanding the market the company has already entered.
 A transformational product innovates in both products and markets simultaneously and accordingly has the highest risk – but also the highest potential return.

-For example, a consumer bicycle company might continue to improve the usability of its bikes for the general market, through a stream of incremental innovations, such as adding disk brakes or electronic gear shifting.
-This is core innovation.
-However, if the company wishes to expand, it might try to market existing bikes to the professional bike messenger market, or it might create a battery powered bike.
-The first project introduces market risk, the second approach introduces product risk.
+For example, a consumer bicycle company might continue improving its bikes’ usability for the general market through incremental innovations, such as adding disk brakes or electronic gear shifting.
+This is Core innovation.
+However, if the company wishes to expand, it might try to market existing bikes to the professional bike messenger market or create a battery-powered motorcycle.
+The first project introduces market risk; the second approach introduces product risk.

-The Product Portfolio Investment Map drives an intentional and deliberate allocation of R&D and Marketing investments that realizes a risk/reward mix as determined by overall corporate strategy.
-By diagraming these investments along market and product risk dimensions, the map displays the relative investment in the various types of initiatives.
-It allows a company to adjust the portfolio according to its strategy and risk tolerance.
-The plot displays the various types of initiatives according to the risk they introduce, in order to show how investments fit with your company’s risk profile.
+The Product Portfolio Investment Map drives an intentional allocation of R&D and Marketing investments, realizing a risk/reward mix determined by overall corporate strategy.
+The map displays the relative investment in various initiatives by diagraming these investments along market and product risk dimensions.
+It allows a company to adjust its portfolio according to its strategy and risk tolerance.
+The plot depicts the different types of industries according to the risk they introduce to show how investments fit with your company’s risk profile.

-According to recent research, a stable company in a mature industry might allocate 70% for Core projects, 20% for Adjacent projects and 10% for Transformative products.
+According to recent research, a stable company in a mature industry might allocate 70% for Core projects, 20% for Adjacent projects, and 10% for Transformative products.
 This is a relatively low-risk approach.
-A tech startup might allocate less than one half of its Development investment in Core products since the company does not have a large established market and is willing to absorb greater risk.
+A tech startup might allocate less than one-half of its Development investment in Core products since the company does not have a large established market and is willing to absorb greater risk.
 A startup might have 40% invested in the Core, 40% in Adjacent, and 20% in Transformational initiatives.
-Tailor the ideal investment profile to your company’s type, its maturity, and its appetite for risk.
+Tailor the ideal investment profile to your company’s type, maturity, and appetite for risk.

 Product Portfolio Investment Map.
 What are the Benefits?